Section A: Has Your Sponsor Licence Been Revoked?

 The Home Office takes a vigilant approach to immigration enforcement and has powers to revoke a sponsor licence where the organisation has failed to comply with its immigration compliance duties or to engage actively with the Home Office.

-Revocations can be used by the Home Office in many different circumstances and usually result from the failure of the sponsor to address issues raised following a sponsor licence suspension or where employers have acted fraudulently and provided false information in their licence application, CosS allocation or on the sponsorship management system.
+Revocations can be used by the Home Office in many different circumstances and usually result from the failure of the sponsor to address issues raised following a sponsor licence suspension or where employers have acted fraudulently and provided false information in their licence application, CoS allocation or on the sponsorship management system.

 Poor record keeping is a common breach, particularly if personnel records relating to sponsored workers are not kept up to date.

-Failure to notify the Home Office of changes in circumstances – relating both to migrant employees and the organisation – can also trigger punitive action, as can inconsistencies in information relating to the sponsored roles, such as salary and job duties, which should be consistent with the details given on the COS.
+Failure to notify the Home Office of changes in circumstances, relating both to migrant employees and the organisation, can also trigger punitive action, as can inconsistencies in information relating to the sponsored roles, such as salary and job duties, which should be consistent with the details given on the CoS.

 Revocations can also result when an employer has failed to follow the stipulated action plan following a licence downgrade to a B rating.